 Consultations due and in progress

-The Home Ownership Team sent a number of Section 20 notices to residents in the last week of April and the beginning of May 2017.
+The Home Ownership Team sent a number of Section 20 notices to residents in the last month.

 Who will receive this?